 Ex-officio members of the Consortium Board will be the Executive Director and the Program Manager/Archivist.
 No ex-officio member shall have voting privileges.

 Section Four: Regular Meetings

-A regular meeting shall be held immediately following the annual meeting of member institutions.
-At that meeting the date, place, and time of three (3) additional meetings to be held during the year will be determined.
+A regular Board meeting shall be held immediately following the Annual Meeting of member institutions.
+At that meeting the date, place, and time of at least three (3) additional meetings to be held during the year will be determined.

 Section Five: Special Meetings